Central flashes during stellar occultations. Effects of diffraction, interferences, and stellar diameter: The airless body case

 As one approaches the shadow edge, the phase $\varphi_1(R)$ admits a stationary value at $R=r \approx R_0$, so that the Sommerfeld lemma cannot be used anymore.
-The stationary condition (Appendix~\ref{app_stationary_method}) then provides an evaluation of the integral in Eq.~\ref{eq_amplitude_a2_ori} through Eq.~\ref{eq_Fresnel_int_edge}, where $a=R_0$, $b=+\infty$, $f(v)= \sqrt{v}$ and $g(v)= \pi (v^2/2 - vr)/\lambda_{\rm F}^2$.
+The stationary condition (Appendix~\ref{app_stationary_method}) then provides an evaluation of the integral in Eq.~\ref{eq_amplitude_a2_ori} through Eq.~\ref{eq_Fresnel_int_edge}, where $a=R_0$, $b=+\infty$, $f(v)= \sqrt{v}$ , and $g(v)= \pi [(v^2/2) - vr]/\lambda_{\rm F}^2$.
 Elementary calculations then provide

-This describes the classical Fresnel fringes near the edge of a shadow cast by an opaque body, see Fig.~\ref{fig_Fresnel_Poisson}.
-The flux decays like $[\lambda_{\rm F}/(r-R_0)]^2/(2\pi^2)$ for $r \lesssim R_0$ and the oscillations of the Fresnel fringes damps like $(\sqrt{2}/\pi)[\lambda_{\rm F}/(r-R_0)]$ for $r \gtrsim R_0$, see Appendix~\ref{app_stationary_method}.
-These Fresnel fringes are the unique diffraction effect considered in the early work of \cite{Fabry1929}.
+where $ F_{\rm r} $ is the Fresnel function, defined by Eq.~\ref{eq_Fresnel_func}.
+This describes the classical Fresnel fringes near the edge of a shadow cast by an opaque body; see Fig.~\ref{fig_Fresnel_Poisson}.
+The flux decays equivalently to $[\lambda_{\rm F}/(r-R_0)]^2/(2\pi^2)$ for $r \lesssim R_0$ and the oscillations of the Fresnel fringes damps equivalently to $(\sqrt{2}/\pi)[\lambda_{\rm F}/(r-R_0)]$ for $r \gtrsim R_0$; see Appendix~\ref{app_stationary_method}.
+These Fresnel fringes are the only diffraction effect considered in the early work of \cite{Fabry1929}.

-In the presence of an atmosphere, we will find that both the Poisson spot and the Fresnel fringes survive, but with a different peak value and a different spacing, respectively.
-In spite of these differences, we will still use the nomenclature Poisson spot, Poisson fringes or Fresnel diffraction to describe these features.
+In the presence of an atmosphere, we find that both the Poisson spot and the Fresnel fringes survive, but with a different peak value and a different spacing, respectively.
+In spite of these differences, we still use the nomenclature Poisson spot, Poisson fringes, or Fresnel diffraction to describe these features.